bhargavan-devops/TigerProject/README.md

-Welcome to the AWS CodeStar sample web service - v1Bhargavan, v2Swathi, v2Babitha,BhargavanTest
+Welcome to the AWS CodeStar sample web service - v1Bhargavan, v2Swathi, v2Babitha,BhargavanTest, Today Monday
 ==============================================

 This sample code helps get you started with a simple Python web service using